We use cookies and similar technologies on our website to enable some essential functions for you. Learn more.

 Data Capture Devices & Card Readers

 Data capture devices are used to add information to cards or to read/scan information already stored on them.
-We offer a range of data capture products, including signature capture pads, proximity card readers, handheld and wireless barcode scanners, magnetic stripe card readers, and smart card readers.
+We offer a range of data capture products, including signature capture pads, handheld and wireless barcode scanners, and magnetic stripe card readers.
 These devices are commonly used for identification authentication, access control, attendance tracking, inventory tracking, point-of-sale transactions, and more.

 VALUPROX